 Pure and Applied Quaternary Sciences (PAQS)

-Surface processes in orogens and in their forelands; glaciology, paleoclimate and polar research; marine and limnogeology; dating; humans as geological agents, engineering geology.
+Surface processes in different settings; glaciology, paleoclimate and polar research; marine and limnogeology; humans as geological agents; engineering geology.

 Information: Prof. Flavio Anselmetti (Bern), Prof. Anneleen Foubert (Fribourg) or Prof. Fritz Schlunegger (Bern)

-The Major in Pure and Applied Quaternary Science represents an integrated approach for training students in broad geologic themes including in particular earth-surface processes through time and all aspects concerning Quaternary sediments: This focus includes sedimentology and human impact on earth surface processes, analyses and dating of sedimentary sequences to decipher climate change, actualistic glacial geological studies also in polar areas, natural hazards and physical properties of unconsolidated rocks.
+The Major in Pure and Applied Quaternary Science represents an integrated approach for training students in broad geologic themes including in particular earth-surface processes through Quaternary times.
+This focus includes sedimentology and the anthropogenic impact on earth surface processes, analyses and dating of sedimentary sequences to decipher climate and environmental change, actualistic glacial geological studies including polar areas, natural hazards and physical properties of unconsolidated rocks.
 This approach guarantees a fundamental education that will enable graduates to face everyday scientific and applied geologic challenges with a special focus on unconsolidated sediments.

 Expected careers for Masters in Pure and Applied Quaternary Science are: